tagproDAD/gltp-parser-services/docs/architecture.md

 # Architecture

 ## Overview
 This backend powers GLTP record submission, parsing, validation, and storage.
-It is designed for resilience, auditability, and easy handoff.
-Parsing is centralized to avoid Cloudflare CPU limits, and every replay UUID is tracked across completion, incomplete, no-player, and error cases.
+Parsing is centralized to vercel to avoid Cloudflare CPU limits, and every replay UUID is tracked across completion, incomplete, no-player, and error cases.

 ## Components
 - **Cloudflare Worker**